-One of the best parts about working with a designer, is that most have offers at varying price levels.
+One of the best parts about hiring a graphic designer is that most have offers at varying price levels.
 For instance, designing a complete website is my highest package, but I’ve also designed just a single page on a site to give them a starting point.
 I also offer website audits, and consulting.

 You might be thinking, “That’s nice and all… but is it worth it?
 I know how to use Canva / do some basic WordPress stuff / I’ve already being doing it myself for a year, etc.”

 Is it worth it for me to hire a professional to tile my kitchen floor?
 Hiring them will save me money, headache, and time.
 They’ll know the right brand of supplies to use, they’ll know how to address unexpected problems if/when they arise, and… did I mention how much frustration + time they’ll save me?
 So, yes.
 It’s worth it.

 Let’s say, for example, you estimate it would take you 40 hours to build your website by yourself.
 Do you believe that building your website yourself is the best use of those 40 hours?
 Will you love the end result, and know that it’s the best representation of your brand?
 Hiring a graphic designer might be worth it.